DAISEE/Publications/daisee-pilote/ep.-0-cellcamp-2015-lift-me-up-with-blockchain.md

 all this giving us a glimps of the actual variety of the propositions and core technology.

 We then went further into details with our guests and... some other ones with the workshop "[Blockchain and beyond](https://paper.dropbox.com/doc/LIFT16-Blockchain-Beyond--A0MH~qVJbXes1rR_UdMYNCWrAQ-d56JxlAJYJTre8nTdn4oO)".
+[Audio transciption of the discussion](https://www.mixcloud.com/widget/iframe/?hide_cover=1&mini=1&feed=%2Fhanniju%2F01-lift16-workshop%2F)

 ![Slockit workshop \(Nicolas Loubet, CC-BY-NC-SA 4.0\)](.../gitbook/assets/slockit_workshop.jpeg)

-<iframe width="100%" height="60" src="https://www.mixcloud.com/widget/iframe/?hide_cover=1&mini=1&feed=%2Fhanniju%2F01-lift16-workshop%2F" frameborder="0" ></iframe>

 We ended-up the workshop on this slide, which will highly drive the vision model of an energy DAO in our thinking at DAISEE :